cxxpxr/MirrorConsoleCommands/README.md

 # What
 This is an addon for mirror that allows commands to be entered into the console.

+# Limitations
+This currently only works for Windows server builds!

 # How to use
 1. Install the latest release into your project.
 2. Add ServerConsole.cs to your NetworkManager.